Obadiahcruz/Obsidian-Simple-Theme/README.md

 - Simple.
 ----

-> known issue: when trying to move windows around you can get confused where to place them since it uses same scheme background color. will try to be fixed at a later time.
+> known issue: When trying to move multiple page windows around, you could get confused since it uses same scheme background color.
+Will try to have it fixed at a later time.

 ---
 ![](images/Screenshot1.jpg)